-Approximately eight years ago, Trinity birthed a committee called “Trinity’s Earth Shepherds” (or TES).
+About eight years ago, Trinity birthed a committee called “Trinity’s Earth Shepherds,” or TES.
 TES has worked hard to help Trinity and its members grow in our ability to care for God’s creation.
-While we’ve endeavored this in many ways (including sponsoring and offering: Interfaith Conferences on Caring for God’s Creation; Electronics Recycling Days; an Interfaith Environmental Film Festival; as well as holding Energy Audits and making many environmentally-focused enhancements to our facility), Trinity was the very first church to be certified as a “GreenFaith Sanctuary” by GreenFaith.
+We’ve approached this in many ways, including: sponsoring and offering Interfaith Conferences on Caring for God’s Creation; hosting Electronics Recycling Days and an Interfaith Environmental Film Festival; holding Energy Audits; and making many environmentally focused enhancements to our facility.
+Trinity was the first church to be certified as a “GreenFaith Sanctuary” by GreenFaith.

-The GreenFaith Certification Program is the world’s first comprehensive, interfaith environmental certification program… Over (multiple) years, participating institutions carry out initiative to integrate environmental themes into their worship, religious education, facility maintenance, and social outreach.
-In recognition for their accomplishments, these institutions earn certification as a GreenFaith Sanctuary.
+The GreenFaith Certification Program is the world’s first comprehensive, interfaith environmental certification program.
+Over multiple years, participating institutions carry out initiatives to integrate environmental themes into their worship services, religious education, facility maintenance and social outreach.
+In recognition of their accomplishments, these institutions earn certification as a GreenFaith Sanctuary.

-Trinity also developed a “Green Team,” comprised of TES members, Session commission chairs, the head of our Deacon Board, our Clerk of Session, and the Pastor, to guide the church on this journey.
+Trinity also developed a “Green Team” comprised of TES members, Session committee chairs, our Board of Deacons moderator, our Clerk of Session and the Pastor to guide the church on this journey.
 While the certification process wasn’t always easy, it has been incredibly worthwhile as it guided our entire community of faith in carrying out:

 Religious Education programs for all ages

 A host of “green” facility management activities related to energy, food, water, waste, toxins, grounds maintenance and transportation

 Education to help our members “green” their consumption habits

 Collaboration with environmental groups and other houses of worship